Symptom Management Guide

 Why Not Benadryl (Diphenhydramine)?Benadryl is a pure H1 antihistamine with no mast cell stabilizing effect and no serotonin activity.
 It causes rapid tolerance, meaning it stops working within days.
 It carries a significant anticholinergic load, associated with long-term cognitive impairment with repeated use.
 It produces heavy next-day sedation without improving sleep quality.
 It is not effective for MCAS-driven insomnia and has more side effects than both Ketotifen and Cyproheptadine.
 Avoid it.

-Both Ketotifen and Cyproheptadine address the same root mechanism: histamine and serotonin dysregulation driven by mast cell overactivity.
+Both Cyproheptadine and Ketotifen address the same root mechanism: histamine and serotonin dysregulation driven by mast cell overactivity.
 They buy you functional sleep while the Scorch Protocol addresses the underlying cause.
 Always start at the lowest effective dose and do not increase until you have tested that dose for several nights.

 The information on this site describes a personal health protocol and is provided for educational purposes only.
 It is not medical advice.
 Consult a qualified physician before modifying your diet, fasting practice, or any medication regimen.